NCEAS/vegbank2/docker/README.md

 - OAuth Apps
 - Personal Access Tokens

-Click `Personal Access Tokens` which will drop down a menu, and then select `Tokens (classic)`.
-Once you select this, you will be able to see the list of tokens you have created in the past which may or may not be expired.
+Click `Personal Access Tokens` which will trigger a dropdown menu, and then select `Tokens (classic)`.
+Once you select this, you may see the list of tokens you have created in the past (which may or may not be expired) or an empty list.
 We want to generate a new token - so click the button/tab `Generate new token`, and then `Generate new token (classic) for general use`.

 ### Step 3.
 Creating a new personal access token (classic)